ypid/dotfiles/xkb/README.md

 `./deploy`

-Then either enable 'German (Neo 2)' in your window manager (for example Gnome 3) or run `./enable` (in user space).
+Then either enable 'German (Neo 2)' in your window manager (for example Gnome 3) or run `./enable` (in as normal user).

 After enabling it, your default keyboard layout will be [Neo2] with the qwertz layout.
 The Gnome keyboard tool can show you the mapping for all keys.
 Also the program [NeoLayoutViewer][] can be used to quickly look up the [Neo2][] layout.

-Note that you can switch to the normal layout (as specified in the keyboard file) with the [scroll lock key](http://en.wikipedia.org/wiki/Scroll_lock) or with tools you window manager provides.
+Note that you can switch to the normal layout (as specified in the keyboard file) with the [scroll lock key](http://en.wikipedia.org/wiki/Scroll_lock) or with tools your window manager provides.

 [NeoLayoutViewer]: https://github.com/YggdrasiI/NeoLayoutViewer
 [Neo2]: http://www.neo-layout.org/